 These blissful bites are the perfect easy yet elegant appetizer.
 No one will suspect they only took five minutes to make!

 Is there anything better than queso fundido?
 It's such a simple yet satisfying delight.
 In this recipe, Ford Fry maximizes every ingredient, creating something really special.

 Roasting veggies to the point of charring them works beautifully with heartier varieties like broccoli and Brussels.
-Serve this simple salad warm, with a vinaigrette that’s bright, acidic and onion-y.
+Serve this simple salad warm with a vinaigrette that’s bright, acidic and onion-y.
 With crispy pancetta and Dijon, it all balances out to a forkful of heaven.

-While this recipe is ideal for entertaining when you're low on time and don’t want to make a huge mess, it really looks like a gourmet production.
+While this recipe is ideal for entertaining when you're short on time and don’t want to make a huge mess, it really looks like a gourmet production.
 It comes together in one pan and it is sure to please.

 Ina Garten said the fig preserves recipe for this surprisingly simple bruschetta may be one of the best things she's ever made.
 And when the Barefoot Contessa gives a dish that stamp of approval, we make it!

 This tart is fast, easy and sure to impress.
 The bright flavors from the lemon and herbs complement the tanginess from the goat cheese, making the tart light but satisfying.

 Siri Daly recreated one of her and Carson's favorite date-night appetizers from a restaurant in LA, and this hearty salad is it.
 So if you're feeling like sourcing a little romantic energy from the Dalys, this is your dish.

 The irresistible combination of sweet, salty and briny make it impossible to have just one of these delicious skewers.